 If they see your hotel in a positive light based on real people’s experiences there, they’ll be much more likely to book a room at your hotel on their next vacation.

 - Taking photos is one of the top five ways travelers use their mobile devices while traveling.

 They don’t just share while traveling – they actually keep sharing information long after they’ve returned home too!
 More specifically, 76% of travelers post vacation photos on social media and 46% post hotel reviews after their vacation.

 As you can imagine, the most successful hotels are taking full advantage of this UGC and using it to lower customer acquisition costs and build their brand online.
 If you’re not taking advantage of the fact that your hotel guests are posting pictures that show your hotel in a positive light, you’re missing out on a major marketing opportunity.

 Visual UGC increases engagement

 Now more than ever before, the trend towards visual content is here to stay.
 One article posted on HubSpot notes that the amount of visual content from brands and people alike on Facebook’s News feed has increased 3.6x year-to-year.

-Forecasters like Semrush predict that more and more marketers will incorporate visual content on their web and social media presences to engage new and existing users more than ever before in the years to come.
+Forecasters predict that more and more marketers will incorporate visual content on their web and social media presences to engage new and existing users more than ever before in the years to come.